MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/install-business-central-app.md

     If you installed Business Central, then by default, your Windows account has been added as a user.

-- Computer on which you install the app must meet the requirements outlined on the download page for the app.
+- The computer on which you install the app must meet the requirements outlined on the download page for the app.

 ## Install the Business Central App